klaytn/klaytn-docs/docs/bapp/sdk/caver-js/getting-started.md

 #### Send the RLP-encoded string of the signed transaction to the Klaytn

-Now you can send sgined transaction to the network like below.
+Now you can send a signed transaction to the network like below.
 If you want to run the below example, replace `0x{RLP-encoded string}` with the value of `rlpEncoded` above.

 ```javascript
 // test.js